-VEC offers a wide range of bill credits for members who purchase devices that reduce fossil fuel usage.
-The incentives are designed to help members choose technologies for heating and cooling their homes, transportation, even cutting the lawn, that are cleaner and less expensive over the long term.
-The incentives are listed below.
+VEC offers bill credits to members who purchase qualifying devices that displace the use of fossil fuels.
+The incentives are designed to help members choose technologies for heating and cooling their homes, transportation, and other tasks, that are cleaner and less expensive over the long term.
 For more information please contact VEC Member Services at 1-800-832-2667 or [email protected].
 (Read VEC's 2024 Energy Transformation Plan here.)

 Click on the headings below to view details about a particular incentive.

-Both All Electric Vehicles (AEVs) and Plug-in Hybrid Electric Vehicles (PHEVs) offer opportunities to reduce carbon emissions, and the technology continues to improve with better range and cold-weather performance.
+Both All Electric Vehicles (AEVs) and Plug-in Hybrid Electric Vehicles (PHEVs) offer opportunities to cut fuel costs and reduce carbon emissions.
+In addition, technology continues to improve with ever-better range and cold-weather performance.
 VEC offers the following bill credits for the purchase or lease of new or used AEVs or PHEVs:

 - Is an electric vehicle right for you?
 Click here to learn more from Drive Electric Vermont.

-- To get the bill credit, complete and submit this form.
+- To get the bill credit, complete this online form or this printable PDF.

-Note: the State of Vermont is also offering an incentive for the purchase of AEVs and PHEVs.
-The incentives are available to individuals with an annual household income of $92,000 or less applying for a new EV with a base price of $40,000 or less.
-If you qualify for the higher state incentive, you will receive an additional $250 for your VEC incentive.
+Note: The State of Vermont is also offering an incentive for the purchase of new AEVs and PHEVs to income-qualified Vermonters.
+If you qualify for the higher state incentive, you will receive an additional $500 VEC incentive.
 Details are here.

-Participants also will be enrolled in VEC’s Beat the Peak Program, where members receive alerts about 3-4 events during the summer when VEC expects high demand for electricity.
-During these events, VEC requests that members take steps to decrease their electric use, such as shutting lights off, turning up the thermostat, and delaying use of major appliances.
+- Enroll in VEC’s Beat the Peak Program to receive alerts during the summer (approximately three to four events) when VEC expects high demand for electricity.
+During these events, VEC requests that members voluntarily take steps to decrease their electric use, such as shutting lights off, turning up the thermostat, and delaying use of major appliances.

 Public Charging Stations

-VEC is offering bill credit incentives for the installation of Level 2 and Level 3 public charging stations.
-Eligible applicants are businesses and public entities (schools, towns, etc.) with stations that were operational after July 1, 2017, and before December 31, 2019, provided the charging station is available to the public.
-VEC offers a $500 bill credit per connection ($500 for a 1-head charger, $1,000 for a 2-head charger) with a $2,000 maximum per member.
+VEC offers a bill credit for the installation of Level II and Level III public charging stations.
+Eligible applicants are businesses and public entities (schools, municipalities, etc) provided the charging station is available to the public and was operational after July 1, 2017.
+The bill credit is $500 per connection ($500 for a 1-head charger, $1,000 for a 2-head charger).

-Ductless, mini split heat pumps can be a cost-effective means to heat, and also cool, your home or business.
+Ductless, mini split heat pumps can be a cost-effective means to heat and cool your home or business.
 They also provide an opportunity to reduce the amount of oil or propane you use.
 Read more about heat pumps generally, and see if a heat pump is right for you.

-For larger heat pump systems such as centrally ducted and air-to-water heat pumps, VEC is also partnering with Efficiency Vermont to offer a single credit.
+For larger heat pump systems such as centrally ducted, ground source heat pumps, and air-to-water heat pumps, VEC partners with Efficiency Vermont to offer a single credit.
 Please apply directly through Efficiency Vermont to take advantage of this credit.

 Read more about pellet stoves.

-VEC is offering a $1,000 bill credit starting in 2019 for the purchase of electric forklifts.
+VEC offers a $1,000 bill credit for the purchase of electric forklifts.
 The credit applies to the purchase of new or used forklifts for new applications or whenever a purchased electric forklift directly replaces a fossil fuel-powered forklift.
-To get the bill credit, complete and submit this form.
+To get the bill credit, complete this online form or this fillable PDF.